flueke/mvme/doc/readme-dev.md

     $ cmake -DCMAKE_BUILD_TYPE=Debug ../mvme2
     $ make -j4

+### CMake Options
+* `BUILD_DOCS=ON|OFF`
+  If enabled the doc subdirectory is included.
+CMake will look for Sphinx, if found the documentation will be built.

 ### Windows

 I'm currently building both the x32 and x64 windows releases in MSYS2